Key Takeaways for Students:

 1. Psychology

 Psychology is an excellent major for learning about either yourself or the people around you.
 Studying for a bachelor’s degree will provide you with insight into the factors that cause people to behave as they do.
-With this knowledge, you will be able to determine what you need to do to help people as a physician assistant.
+With this knowledge, you can determine what you need to do to help people as a physician assistant.
 It will even increase your compassion for others when they are behaving in a difficult manner.

 The courses that you will have the opportunity to take will provide you with knowledge of the specialties within healthcare.
 These include abnormal psychology and psychiatry.
 In addition to that, you will be introduced to the full spectrum of psychology specialties.
 The bachelor’s degree is a great place to start when your intention is to move on to physician assistant school.